timhugh/bujo.nvim/README.md

 ### Templates

 `.etlua` files can be placed in the templates_dir (`<base_directory>/.templates` by default).
-For spreads, use the configuration `spreads.template` to specify the filename of a template, and that template will be applied any time a new spread is created (using now, forward, backward, etc).
+For spreads, use the `template` config field to specify the filename of a template, and that template will be applied any time a new spread is created (using now, forward, backward, etc).

 `<leader>nt` ('t' for template) creates a note just like the new note command but it allows you to specify a template from your templates directory to execute on the created document.